 Her friend and teammate, Elise Kellond-KNight, quickly came to the rescue, executing the perfect refreshment assist.
 Maybe they just drink from the other end 'Down Under'?Never thought we would start off with a hydration fail, did you?

-No, we aren’t going back to some 80s-party gone wrong!
+No, we aren't going back to some 80s-party gone wrong!
 Our next Olympic fail comes courtesy of Spanish diver, Jenifer Benitez.
-While chilling in the warm-up tub between dives, the 24-year-old 3-m Springboard competitor was a little too carefree with her bathing suit.
-Audiences caught a healthy glimpse of the goods in the process.
-If you want, you can check out the video here.
+While chilling in the warm-up tub between dives, the 24-year-old 3-m Springboard competitor was a little too carefree with her bathing suit and you can guess what happened next.

 From national heroine to Olympic fail, American gymnast, Nastia Liukin, makes our list.
 During the 2008 Summer Games in Beijing, Liukin took the competition by storm, dominating the all-around individual portion of the event.
 The Russian-American athlete ended up taking home the gold, along with three silvers and a bronze.
 Truly, one of the most accomplished performances in gymnastic history!